OllyMSkinner/Haptic_Ping/README.md

 Used for all GPIO control on the Raspberry Pi via the Linux character device interface.
 In this project it is used in three places: the IMU reader configures the data-ready line (GPIO 27) as a rising-edge input and uses `epoll` on the GPIO file descriptor to wake the reader thread; the ADS1115 driver configures the ALERT/RDY line (GPIO 26) as a rising-edge input and blocks on `wait_edge_events`; and the LED controllers and PWM driver configure output lines to drive the LEDs and ERM motor.

 ### Linux I2C
 Used to communicate with both the ICM-20948 IMU (address `0x69`) and the ADS1115 ADC (address `0x48`) over I2C bus 1.
 The IMU driver uses raw `ioctl(I2C_SLAVE)` and register-level read/write to initialise the sensor, configure accelerometer, gyroscope and magnetometer settings, and read decoded samples.
 The ADS1115 driver uses atomic `I2C_RDWR` transactions with retry logic to read conversion results.
-A shared `i2c1_mutex` coordinates access between the two threads to prevent interleaved bus transactions.
+A shared `i2c1_mutex` coordinates access between the two threads to prevent overloaded bus transactions.

+### PWM
+RPI_PWM is a software PWM library for the Raspberry Pi that drives GPIO 18 at 30 Hz using a dedicated worker thread and timerfd-based waits.
+It exposes a simple setDutyCycle() interface, clamps output to a maximum of 80% to reduce back-EMF spikes, and cleanly acquires and releases the GPIO line through libgpiod.

 ### yaml-cpp
 Used by the ICM-20948 driver settings class to load sensor configuration parameters — accelerometer scale, gyroscope scale, sample rate divider, and digital low-pass filter settings — from a YAML file.
 This allows sensor tuning without recompiling.